pyca/cryptography/docs/installation.rst

 ~~~~~~~~~~~~~

 Cryptography ships statically-linked wheels for macOS, Windows, and Linux (via
-``manylinux``).
-This allows compatible environments to use the most recent
+``manylinux`` and ``musllinux``).
+This allows compatible environments to use
-OpenSSL, regardless of what is shipped by default on those platforms.
-Some
+the most recent OpenSSL, regardless of what is shipped by default on those
-Linux distributions (most notably Alpine) are not ``manylinux`` compatible so
+platforms.

-we cannot distribute wheels for them.
+If you are using a platform not covered by our wheels, you can build your own

-However, you can build your own statically-linked wheels that will work on your
+statically-linked wheels that will work on your own systems.
+This will allow
-own systems.
-This will allow you to continue to use relatively old Linux
+you to continue to use relatively old Linux distributions (such as LTS
-distributions (such as LTS releases), while making sure you have the most
+releases), while making sure you have the most recent OpenSSL available to
-recent OpenSSL available to your Python programs.
+your Python programs.

 To do so, you should find yourself a machine that is as similar as possible to
 your target environment (e.g. your production environment): for example, spin